City of Parramatta Citizen of the Year Awards

 - Senior Citizen of the Year: 65 years and over

 Note: the age of the nominee must fall into the applicable category as of 26 January of the ceremony year.
 Selection of Citizen of the Year Award recipients will take into consideration activities in the year prior to January of the ceremony year, in addition to past and future activities.

 A local group or organisation, which has provided an outstanding contribution to the City of Parramatta community.
 This includes projects and events.

-Note: The Community Group Award must be for a group, project or activity which has contributed to the City of Parramatta in the 24 months prior to January 2023.
+Note: The Community Group Award must be for a group, project or activity which has contributed to the City of Parramatta in the 24 months prior to January of the ceremony year.

-Nominations are now open for the City of Parramatta Citizen of the Year Awards 2023!
+Nominations for the 2023 awards are now closed.
+Nominations for the 2024 Citizen of the Year Awards will open soon!

 Please continue to check this page for updates or email our Citizen of the Year Awards team at email@example.com

 Citizen of the Year Awards 2023 recipients (Back to top)

 Zyntaurus has been a member of the Baludarri Wetland Bushcare Group since 2011.
 He first joined the City of Parramatta Bushcare Volunteer Program as a Scout, and since 2020 has taken on the role as Convenor of the group.
 Zyntaurus has gone above and beyond removing weeds, planting native local plants, and removing rubbish to transform a defunct landfill site into a viable salt marsh.